thekeybox/keybox/README.md

 Customer data is stolen every day from enterprises, e.g. hotels.
-Keybox allows sensitive data to be stored or

-backed up in decentralised, secure fragments.
+Keybox allows sensitive data to be stored orbacked up in decentralised, secure fragments.
 The data can be accessed instantly for business logic and may

 not even need to be recovered in its entirety to return specific data requests.